robwilkerson/CakePHP-Audit-Log-Plugin/README.md

     }
     ````

     The behavior expects the `currentUser()` method to return an associative array with an `id` key.
+It is also possible to set a `description` key to add additional details about the user.
     Continuing from the example above, the following code might appear in the `AppModel`:

     ```` php
     /**